Skip to main content

 4. Problem-Solving

 At their core, products are intended to solve problems, for a business and/or for a specific type of customer.
 Great product managers need to create products that fundamentally achieve this.
-A problem-solving mindset is a key part of creating and brainstorming product ideas in the PM role.

 How you can learn: